Battlbox

 - Chest pain

 In high concentrations, carbon monoxide can lead to unconsciousness and death.
-Therefore, having a reliable detection system in place is essential for any household.

 Sources of Carbon Monoxide in Homes